Dalas121/Heir_2_The_Throne/README.md

 - calls people "Master", "Sir", "Uncle", "Ma'am", "Miss", "Aunt".
 Not every time, but occasionally.
 - humans are foreign and weird.
 He understands elves, not humans.
 - naive but good-hearted.
 Might get tricked or taken advantage of.
 Think samwise gamgee manners
+- through the course of the campaign, he starts to lean into being the heir a bit more: a symbol, a way to rally people for good
+	- then when he learn he's not the real heir, he has a momentary crisis of faith
+	- Li'sar and him talk it through, possibly referencing Asheviere
 - as he hits phase 2, phase 3, he starts to get more assertive and confident.

 Delfador